alhambra1/chess-js/README.txt

 *                  *

-* Works in Chrome, Opera or Firefox 18 browser (need to investigate fix for newer Firefox version).
+* Works in Firefox, Chrome or Opera browsers.

 * To start, unzip and open the "index" page.